A. E. Backus: The Florida Highwaymen

-Backus is credited for inspiring and mentoring a group of 26 African American landscape artists who became known collectively as the The Highwaymen.
+Backus is credited for inspiring and mentoring a group of 26 African American landscape artists who became known collectively as The Highwaymen.
 In the 1950s, Backus was introduced to 14-year-old Alfred Hair by a friend, the local high school art teacher Zanobia Jefferson, and agreed to formally train Hair in the art of painting.
 During the same period, 19-year-old African American artist Harold Newton also met Backus and was convinced by him to paint landscapes rather than religious scenes.

 Hair and Newton's involvement in painting soon attracted a group of a "young, energetic" artists who painted large quantities of brilliantly colorful impressionistic landscapes that they each sold from their cars.
 Several Highwaymen artists, including Charles Walker, Livingston Roberts, James Gibson, George Buckner and Ellis Buckner have also credited Backus' tutelage and their visits to watch Backus paint at his studio with their growth as painters.